 How To Remove Instant Granite:

 When you are done with the Instant Granite on your counters – simply peel the material off of your surface!
 It really is that easy.
 Instant Granite will not cause any additional damage to your existing counter.
 Typically, after a quick clean up (maybe requiring goo-gone), your counter looks the exact same!
-Check out our article on how temporary Instant Granite really is to learn more about the removal process and how it works.
+But please be aware that if the counter was in poor condition before you applied Instant Granite, then you may find that poor condition exaggerated when you remove the Instant Granite.
+Specifically, many of our customers who tried that countertop painting kit need to fix their counters within a year.
+We cover how to fix painted counters in this article.
+Also check out our article on how temporary Instant Granite really is to learn more about the removal process and how it works.